 √ Tick Tack Toe: Watch this fun bootcamp game here.

 √ Field Games: Rounders, baseball, Frisbee, netball, catch, football.
-Adapt in to a bootcamp workout.

 √ Weighted Walk: Cover a set distance carrying a weighted rucksack.
 It's great for strengthening the legs.